LukeGrahamLandry/franca/README.md

 There is no dependency on assemblers, linkers, llvm, or xcode-codesign.

 - mach-o (macos): executables, dynamic libraries, relocatable object files
-- elf (linux): executables only for now
+- elf (linux): executables, relocatable object files (no dynamic libraries yet)
 - jit: for comptime execution

 All the tests pass on macos-arm64 and most on macos-amd64.
-On linux-amd64, the compiler can compile itself but not all tests pass.
+On linux-amd64 and linux-arm64, the compiler can compile itself but not all tests pass.
 (I haven't transcribed all the platform specific struct layouts/magic numbers yet).
 On windows you can use WSL.